elasticio/api-docs/source/includes/_workspaces.md

 ```

-This endpoint allows to add platform suppost User into Workspase with owner role.
+This endpoint allows to add platform support User into Workspase with owner role.
 The attribute `support_user_id` should be definet for Contract or Tenant.
 If support user is not a member of corresponding Contract he/she will be added to this Contract with owner role as well.

 ### HTTP Request